signalfx/integrations/signalfx-agent/README.md

 The SignalFx Smart Agent is a metric agent written in Go for monitoring infrastructure and application services in a variety of different environments.
-It is meant as a successor to our previous [collectd agent](https://github.com/signalfx/collectd), but still uses that internally -- so any existing Python or C-based collectd plugins will still work without modification.
+It is meant as a successor to our previous <a target="_blank" href="https://github.com/signalfx/collectd">collectd agent</a>, but still uses that internally on Linux -- so any existing Python or C-based collectd plugins will still work without modification.
+On Windows collectd is not included, but the Smart Agent is capable of running python based collectd plugins without collectd.
+C-based collectd plugins are not available on Windows.